 All Special Areas in the SEA Study Area are considered to be vulnerable to accidental spills that may occur as a result of exploration activities due to potential far-reaching effects.
-Special Areas considered the most vulnerable are those that are within or adjacent to the Phase 1A Project Area and are well-recognized as areas of high ecological importance, containing several important ecological features or single unique or sensitive features.
-These include: Sable Island National Park, the Gully MPA, Shortland Canyon and the Haddock Box.
-Sable Island National Park is the most vulnerable to impacts due to its importance for birds that are easily (and often lethally) impacted by direct contact with oil.
+Special Areas considered the most vulnerable are those that are within or adjacent to the Phase 2B Project Area and are well-recognized as areas of high ecological importance, containing several important ecological features or single unique or sensitive features.
+These include: the Gully MPA, Shortland Canyon and the Lophelia Conservation Area.
+Although the Scotian Slope/Shelf Break (EBSA 31) is not well studied and covers a very large area, it is thought to be an area of high biodiversity, containing several ecologically important features including corals, pelagic species such as sharks and tuna, whales, seabirds, and many others.
+Given the potential ecological importance of this area, it is likely highly vulnerable to an accidental spill.
+The Misaine Bank and Eastern Shoal former candidate AOI (DFO 2009a) could be vulnerable to the effects of a large scale spill given its high biodiversity, presence of several species at risk and COSEWIC assessed species, and sensitive coral and sponge communities among others (DFO 2009a).